 - Day 2 (Processing) – All data is processed.

-- Day 3 (Entry) – Direct Debits are debited from the payers bank account and credited to the Originator’s nominated bank account.
+- Day 3 (Entry) – Direct Debits are debited from the payers bank account and credited to the Service User’s nominated bank account.

 Direct Debit is a simple, safe and speedy way for a payer to pay regular bills, donations and subscriptions automatically.
 The payer agrees with the company the amount to be collected and the date of payment.
 From then on the amount will be deducted from the payer’s bank account on a regular basis.
 The company can only take out the agreed amount.
 If the amount or the collection dates change, the payer must be notified first.